Out of the Dark

 Then her parents found the Mindful Teen program at Bradley Hospital.

 Mindful Teen is an 18 to 24-week program for teens ages 13 to 18 who are struggling with mental health issues.
 "They're often displaying suicidal thoughts or behaviors or non-suicidal self-injurious behavior, the most common form being cutting,” said Dr. Kerri Kim, director of the program.
 Mindful Teen, which is one of the programs available to BCBSRI members like Caleigh, provides support and skills intended to help teens more effectively regulate their emotions.

 "We see them for several hours per week, but their real life is happening outside of here [Bradley Hospital]," said Dr. Kim, so phone coaching is available 24/7.
 Another feature of Mindful Teen is that it involves the whole family, who all learn support and coping skills.
 "I think it's helped us to look at the situation from the other's point of view, which was very helpful," said Michele.

 Caleigh said the program helped her realize that she wasn't the only one dealing with these issues.
 "That was really nice to know," she said.
-Now 17, Caleigh has graduated from the program and is doing well.
-She has a strong support system in her family and friends and is even acting in high school plays.
+Caleigh has graduated from the program and is doing well.
+She has a strong support system in her family and friends.

 How to find support